 In this case, an FPIS product is secured directly to studs using a typical construction fastening schedule in accordance with the FPIS manufacturer's instructions (e.g., typically plastic cap nails at 12"oc on edges and 16"oc in the field).
-The vinyl siding is then secured over and fastened through the FPIS to framing members to provide permanent securement and wind load resistance as a wall covering assembly in accordance with 2021 IRC Section R703.1.2.
+The vinyl siding is then secured over and fastened through the FPIS to framing members to provide permanent securement and wind load resistance as a wall covering assembly in accordance with 2024 IRC Section R703.11.2.

-Because the vinyl siding attachment also supplements the FPIS attachment for wind load resistance as a wall covering assembly, the vinyl siding's required wind pressure rating is generally adjusted to be more stringent than that required for Condition 1 (above) or Condition 2, Option B (page 3).
-The more stringent design wind load pressure rating requirements for vinyl siding are found in 2021 IRC Section R703.11.2 (see Table 1 on page 3).
+Because the vinyl siding attachment also supplements the FPIS attachment for wind load resistance as a wall covering assembly, the vinyl siding's required wind pressure rating is generally adjusted to be more stringent than that required for Condition 1 (above) or Condition 2, Option B (below).
+The more stringent design wind load pressure rating requirements for vinyl siding are found in 2024 IRC Section R703.11.2 (see Table 1 below).